architsharma97/VisualQA/README.md

 VisualQA
 ========

-*THE CODE IS STILL UNDER TESTING, SO BUGS MIGHT EXIST*

 This repository contains a script to train a model for visual question answering.
 The model contains a (to-be trained) LSTM and feature extraction from pre-trained VGG architecture.
 The model is heavy and will take a lot of time to train.
 So, train at your own risk.
 You are free to experiment with hyperparameters in the LSTM and MLP layers.
 Report back the results, if possible :)

 **Summary**: